d-dantte/Axis.Ion/BinarySpec.md

 ### Custom-Metadata
 - null: `[..1.-0100]`
+- Decimal16: `[00..-0011]`
+- BigDecimal: `[01..-0011]`

 ### Description
-The binary representation for decimals here is a straightforward adaptation of the c# binary representation for decimal, ergo 16 bytes of data.
-This means decimal values have a fixed 17byte size.
+The binary representation for decimals here comes in 2 flavors:
+1. The straightforward adaptation of the c# binary representation for decimal, ergo 16 bytes of data.
+2. The custom format for big decimal values.
+BigDecimals are a tuple of an int, and an arbitrary-length integer represented by a [var-byte](#var-byte) value.

 ## Ion-Float